 In June 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update 2014-10 - Development Stage Entities (Topic 915): Elimination of Certain Financial Reporting Requirements, Including an Amendment to Variable Interest Entities Guidance in Topic 810, Consolidation ("ASU 2014-10").
 The amendments in this update remove the definition of a development stage entity from the Master Glossary of the Accounting Standards Codification.
-In addition, the amendments eliminate the requirements for development stage entities to (1) present inception-to-date information in the statements of income, cash flows, and shareholder equity, (2) label the financial statements as those of a development stage entity, (3) disclose a description of the development stage activities in which the entity is engaged, and (4) disclose in the first year in which the entity is no longer a development stage entity that in prior years it had been in the development stage.
+In addition, the amendments eliminate the requirements for development stage entities to (1) present inception-to-date information in the statements of income, cash flows, and shareholder equity, (2) label the financial statements as those of a development stage entity is no longer a development stage entity that in prior years it had been in the development stage.
 For public business entities, those amendments are effective for annual reporting periods beginning after December 15, 2014, and interim periods therein.
 For other entities, the amendments are effective for annual reporting periods beginning after December 15, 2014, and interim period or interim period for which the entity's financial statements have not yet been issued (public business entities) or made available for issuance (other entities).
 Upon adoption, entities will no longer present or disclose any information required by Topic 915.
 The Company has adopted ASU 2014-10 effective for financial periods commencing on January 1, 2014 since the financial reports for these periods were prepared after this pronouncement became effective.